losizm/scamper/README.md

 }
 ```

-And there are methods corresponding to the standard HTTP request methods.
+And handlers can be added using methods corresponding to the standard HTTP
+request methods.

 ```scala
 import scamper.BodyParsers